-- To see the full KIIS-CISI Insurance Policy, visit the KIIS Medical Insurance page or download the PDF linked below.
+- To see the full KIIS-CISI Insurance Policy, visit the KIIS Medical Insurance page.

 KIIS’s highest priority remains the health and wellness of all KIIS students and faculty.
 The KIIS Office Staff, Program Directors and Faculty receive regular health, safety, and security information and training throughout the academic year.
 Examples of preparation and training include:

 - Forum on Education Abroad Training and Workshops: KIIS is a member of the Forum on Education Abroad, which provides established standards for study abroad programs.
 KIIS Office Staff and Program Directors have opportunities to attend the Forum’s Annual Conference and other valuable Forum workshops.
 KIIS Office Staff, Program Directors and Faculty also attend trainings, conferences and workshops offered by other groups such as the Association of International Education Administrators (AIEA), the Workshop on Intercultural Skills Enhancement (WISE), and the Conference of the Americas on International Education (CAIE).